iturdikulov/notes/research/Python_Community-Python_Tutorial.md

 <!-- NEXT: review this fibonaci algorithm -->

-We can create a function that writes the Fibonacci series to an arbitrary boundary, can you explain how?
+We can create a function that writes the Fibonacci series to an arbitrary boundary, can you explain how (function code)?
 &#10;
 ```python
 def fib(n):    # write Fibonacci series up to n